6B-Best-group/Dweller-Docs/docs/source/key_features.rst

 ------------------------
 The shopping list feature allows users to add items the household needs to buy and share them with the other members of the house.
 Each item holds a name and quanity for the user.
+This displays:
+    - Each item the house would like to buy
+    - a button to add am item
+    - a button to remove an unwanted list item
+    - a button to record an item has been puchaseed

+There are two dialog boxes one is used for adding items and a quanity.
+The other is used for recording the ccost of an item.

+This page was designed to simple and easy to navigate so has a simple list design.

+There is also a button which takes the user to the spending page.

 Spending page
 --------------------------------
-There is also a button which takes the user to the spending page allowing them to see what they have spent over the course of their tenancy.
-This updates as the
+The spending page allows users to see what they have spent over the course of their tenancy.
+This updates as items are removed from the shopping list.

+There is no inputs for this page to prevent tampering.

+Each user can see all other house memebers:
+    - Name
+    - Spending for the total time they are in the house